ATTPC/attpc-daq/web/doc/operations.rst

 Selecting a configuration
 -------------------------

-Once all necessary processes are up and running, the status page should display a CoBo status of "Idle" and a DAQ status of "Ready" for each data source.
-At this point, you should select a config file for each CoBo.
+Once all necessary processes are up and running, the ECC Server Status panel should display a status of "Idle" for each ECC server and the Data Router Status panel should show green check marks next to each data router.
+At this point, you should select a config file for each ECC server.

-Config files can be selected by clicking the pencil icon next to the current config name in the Selected Config column of the Data Source Status panel.
+Config files can be selected by clicking the pencil icon next to the current config name in the Selected Config column of the ECC Server Status panel.

 ..  image:: images/config_column.png
     :width: 600 px
     :align: center

-This will bring up a page with a drop-down menu listing the configurations available for that data source.
+This will bring up a page with a drop-down menu listing the configurations available for that ECC server.
 The list of available configurations contains all possible permutations of the set of ``describe-*.xcfg``, ``prepare-*.xcfg``, and ``configure-*.xcfg`` files known to the ECC server.
 Each configuration is identified by a name composed of the names of the three ``*.xcfg`` files that go into it, formatted as